Cattle ship capsized in storm off Japan, rescued crewman says | International

 Pictures provided by the coastguard showed a person in a lifejacket being hauled from choppy seas in darkness.
 Three vessels, five airplanes and two divers had been deployed to continue the search, the coastguard said.

 The crew included 39 people from the Philippines, two from New Zealand, and two from Australia, it added.
-The Philippines government said it was coordinating with the Japanese coastguard as it searched for the missing crew members ahead of another typhoon building in the region.
+The Philippines government said it was coordinating with the Japanese coastguard in the search.

-Typhoon Haishen is brewing south of Japan and is expected to hit the Korean coast on Sunday or Monday.
-At least one person was reported killed in South Korea in the southern city of Busan after Typhoon Maysak made landfall on Thursday, bringing strong winds and heavy rain.
+Typhoon Maysak made landfall in South Korea on Thursday, bringing lashing winds, and at least two people were killed in the southern city of Busan.
+Another storm, Typhoon Haishen, was brewing south of Japan and is expected to hit the Korean coast on Sunday or Monday.
+LIVE CATTLE EXPORT IN SPOTLIGHT

 "These cows should never have been at sea," said campaigns manager Marianne Macdonald.
 "This is a real crisis, and our thoughts are with the families of the 43 crew who are missing with the ship.
 But questions remain, including why this trade is allowed to continue."